Substra/hlf-k8s/README.md

     You are ready to use the substrabac backend with this ledger network.

-- Run the python file `get_conf_from_network.py` in the substrabac project for copying needed files.
+- Follow the instructions in the substrabac project for being able to query/invoke the ledger with the data created by the run container.